Needlesslord/Research-Project-Installer/docs/README.md

  - - - - - - - - - - - - - - - - **TO DO** - - - - - - - - - - - - - - - -

  Before installing VirtualBox, please be sure that you install the proper platform package according to your current OS.
+[Here](https://www.virtualbox.org/wiki/Downloads) you have the link to the download page of VirtualBox.

 ###### *How do you create your own VM in VirtualBox and start using it?*